kk-1/lcoe/README.md

 # LCOE-NPV Analyzer
 Estimates LCOE, NPV and gives some advices
+Part of my term project titled "A Survey on the LCOE"